-- Averted in the short story Strangers in the Night, but not by simply expanding a 2-D space battle into 3-D but by exploring most of the implications of space travel on combat: the ships involved are moving in interplanetary trajectories, meaning that their relative velocities make any attempts at manuevering them meaningless (essentially, their movements are confined to straight lines drawn along the inside of the gravity well).
+- Averted in the short story Passing in the Night, by Rob Chilson.
+The story actually averts 3-D space too.
+The tactical situation is that the ships involved are moving in interplanetary trajectories at extremely high speeds (the ships have a combined speed of 274 kps), with the distances being correspondingly large (10,000 km is considered point-blank).
+This means that for the manned vessels, 3-D movement is irrelevant: essentially, their movements are confined to straight lines drawn along the inside of the gravity well.
 It's their missiles (and countermissiles), capable of generating and surviving much higher acceleration, that will have to do all the manuevering, and they do so independently of any shared plane of perspective.
 The battle ends not when the ships have literally gone out of range of each other, but when no more attack vectors are practical because the ships are just about to pass each other moving at extremely high speeds.

 - A non-space example of sorts occurs in the Dragonlance novel The Legend of Huma, where a group of dragons trying to avoid being spotted by the scrying spells of an enemy wizard ahead simply take advantage of the overcast sky to go above the clouds — where the wizard indeed hasn't thought to extend his magic yet because with the weather being what it is his notion of "sky" stops at the cloud cover.
 (They still hurry because they're all too aware that he could realize his mistake at any moment, but they do get past.)